Equivariant homotopic distance: Preliminaries: equivariant sectional category

-Here, $\mathrm{hdim}(B)$ denotes the minimal dimension $\dim(B')$ such that $B'$ is a $G$-CW complex $G$-homotopy equivalent to $B$. \end{proposition}
+Here $\mathrm{hdim}(B)$ denotes the minimal dimension $\dim(B')$ such that $B'$ is a $G$-CW complex $G$-homotopy equivalent to $B$. \end{proposition}

-We now turn to the cohomological lower bound for the equivariant sectional category, originally stated and proved by Arora and Daundkar in \cite{SD}.
-Let $EG\to BG$ be the universal principal $B$-bundle.
-Given a $G$-space $X$ consider its homotopy orbit space $X^h_G:=EG\times _GX$ and the Borel cohomology of $X$ with coefficientes in a commutative ring $R$.
-For a $G$-map $f:X\to Y$, we denote the induced map between the corresponding homotopy orbit spaces as $f^h_G:X^h_G\to Y^h_G.$
+Finally, we state the classical cohomological lower bound for the equivariant sectional category, originally established by Arora and Daundkar in \cite{SD}.
+We begin by fixing notation for Borel cohomology.
+Let $EG \to BG$ be the universal principal $G$-bundle.
+For a $G$-space $X$, its homotopy orbit space is